devsoc-unsw/trainee-skeletons-25t2/apps/backend/README.md

 ```
 3. Alternatively, you can just run `pnpm drizzle-kit push` to directly push any schema changes, though make sure to generate the schema once you are done with your feature
 4. Visit the [Drizzle Documentation](https://orm.drizzle.team/docs/overview) for further documentation on how to use Drizzle

+## Project Structure
+The backend follows a layered architecture, being split into `routes`, `controllers` and `services`.
+- `routes/`: Defines the API endpoints and handles HTTP request routing.
+Each route file typically imports the relevant controller(s).
+- `controllers/`: Contains the logic for handling requests, acting as an intermediary between routes and services.
+Controllers process input, call service methods, and return responses.
+- `services/`: Encapsulates business logic and operations, often interacting with the database layer.
+Services are called by controllers to perform core application tasks.
+- `db/`: Manages database access, schema definitions, and connections.
+This is where you’ll find the schema and database utility files.
+- `tests/`: Where unit or integration tests are written to test various parts of the code base
+- `index.ts`: The entry point of the backend application.
+It sets up the Express server, loads routes, and starts listening for requests.